microsoft/bedrock/docs/firstWorkload/README.md

 Flux pushes a tag to the git repo to track the last commit it has reconciled against once it finishes its reconcilitation of a commit.
 This operation requires authentication such that the repo can validate that Flux is authorized to push these tags.

-For a Github repo, an SSH key is used for authentication.
+For an Azure DevOps repo, an SSH key is used for authentication.

 To create a GitOps SSH key:
 1. Create a separate directory to store they key and other infrastructure deployment items: